 To get a private loan, your student will not only need good credit, but also a creditworthy cosigner-typically a parent.
-Once, "good" meant a FICO score of at least 680, says Mark Kantrowitz, of FinAid.org.
-Now, lenders look for a score of at least 680 for the student (or no credit score at all), and 700 to 720 for the cosigner.
 Rates on these credit-based loans are based on the prime rate, plus a margin, which depends on the applicant's and cosigner's creditworthiness.
 Ask the financial-aid office at your student's school whether it provides a list of preferred lenders.
-(If so, the list must include at least two lenders and provide detailed information about the loans.)
-Compare lenders and loan terms at FinAid.org and Simpletuition.com.
+Compare lenders and loan terms at Edvisors.com and Simpletuition.com.

 Try your luck with the Education Department before moving on to other federal or state agencies or scholarship funds with smaller pots of money.

-The first step is to fill out the FAFSA online or on paper -- you can generally pick up copies at your library, high school, college you plan to attend or by calling the Federal Student Aid Information Center (800-433-3243).
+The first step is to fill out the FAFSA online or on paper -- you can generally pick up copies at your library, high school or college you plan to attend.

-For the 2011-2012 school year, students have until June 30, 2012, to submit the FAFSA.
+For the 2015-2016 school year, students have until June 30, 2016, to submit the FAFSA.
 If you want to qualify for state aid, though, you'll have to fill out the FAFSA much sooner (as early as March in some states -- see the deadlines).
 The application asks for your family's financial information, so you'll need documents such as tax returns on hand.
-The Department of Education pamphlet Completing the FAFSA details what questions are asked and what information you must provide.

 You also might be required to fill out the CSS/Financial Aid PROFILE.
-More than 600 colleges, universities, graduate and professional schools, and scholarship programs use the PROFILE to determine eligibility for nonfederal student aid funds, Holler says.
+About 400 colleges, universities, graduate and professional schools, and scholarship programs use the PROFILE to determine eligibility for nonfederal student aid funds.
 If you have a short list of schools, call the financial aid offices to see if they require this form.

-About two to four weeks after submitting the FAFSA, you'll receive a Student Aid Report.
+Three days to three weeks after submitting the FAFSA, you'll receive a Student Aid Report.
 It summarizes the information you reported on the FAFSA and tells you your Estimated Family Contribution -- how much you'll be expected to pay for your education.

 Financial aid administrators at the colleges where you've applied will use your EFC to determine how much aid you'll get.
 You'll receive a financial aid award letter that tells you the amount of aid you'll receive for the school year and in what form: loan, grant or campus-based program.
 The letter usually will tell you what steps you need to take next.